If I could travel everyday, I would.

 The last time I visited this province was way back when I was little and I can barely remember the whole trip.
 So, when my mom told me that my aunt was inviting us to come with her, I immediately said OK.
 I mean, I could totally use some time to just be away from all the stress.

-The house we stayed in is sitting below the road so you have to climb down steep stairs in order to get to the house.
+The house we stayed in is sitting below the road so you have to climb down a steep stairs in order to get to the house.
 That was why it was no surprise that there was barely a cell service in the area.
 I had to climb back up to the road to get a better signal but I had no problems with that because I just needed Wifi to use my Viber to text my beau, and that’s it.
 I actually was off the internet the whole trip and never did I feel like I needed to go online, so it was really peaceful for me.

 It was also the first time I have seen kids playing outside instead of being indoors and glued to the screens.
 I never thought there are still kids like them who still appreciates the outdoors.

-The village is up in the mountains and yes, it’s surrounded by hills and the weather was amazing.
+The village is up in the mountains and yes, it’s surrounded with hills and the weather was amazing.
 You could smell the saltiness of the ocean mixing with the cool wind (if that makes sense) and the sun was shining beautifully.
 The best part?
 The house we were staying is just a few minutes away from the beach and you can stand in the middle of the road and embrace the view of the ocean…from above!
 Truly spectacular.

 The first day of our trip was consisted of just visiting relatives even though I badly want to see the beach.
-It has been years since my mom had seen them so she really wanted to hang out with them for a while and who am I to stand in the way?
+It has been years since my mom had seen them so she really wanted to hangout with them for a while and who am I to stand in the way?

 On our way to a family friend’s house up the (another) hill, we spotted this amazing view of the other side of the ocean.
 There were few tourists climbing out of their cars and taking pictures of the view.
 Of course, I didn’t let the opportunity to pass.
 We were, after all, there already.
 But the tricky part of taking good picture is to climb over the road fence and that’s not it.
 On the other side of the fence is the cliff!
 I had to take pictures while standing on the edge of the cliff but it was all worth the risk!